On this page

 Fewer redirects.
 If you merge A into B first, then move B to its topic, you need one redirect (A to B's new location).
 If you move both first, then merge, you get a redirect chain: A's old URL to A's new URL to B's new URL.
 Wire flattens chains at build time, but avoiding them is cleaner.

-GSC data stays valid.
+Google Search Console (GSC) data stays valid.
 Wire's overlap detection uses GSC keyword data stored by (topic, slug) pairs.
 When you move a page to a new topic, Wire registers it as a new page with no search history.
 The old data becomes orphaned.
 Running deduplication first means Wire makes merge/differentiate decisions with full keyword data.

 Cross-topic merges work but create cross-topic redirects.
-Wire allows merging pages across topics - the donor gets a redirect to the keeper's topic.
+Wire allows merging pages across topics.
+The donor gets a redirect to the keeper's topic.
 But this means content moves between silos, which may not match your intended topic structure.
 Deduplicating first keeps the decision cleaner.

 Setting Up Redirects